Cambridge Workers' Compensation

 Those injured on the job should notify their employer in order to initiate a workers’ comp claim for benefits.
 Workers may also complete Employee Claim - Form 110 and submit the form to the Department of Industrial Accidents.

 When an injury occurs as a direct result of work tasks, the employee or surviving family members should be entitled to coverage of medical bills as well as disability or death benefits.
-An attorney can provide assistance in making a claim, appealing a denial or resolving workers’ comp benefits disputes.
+A dedicated legal team can provide assistance in making a claim, appealing a denial or resolving workers’ comp benefits disputes.

-Schedule your free consultation with a Cambridge workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
-Call (617) 367-2900 or contact us online.
+Schedule your free consultation with a Cambridge workers’ compensation lawyer at the Jeffrey Glassman Injury Lawyers.
+Call (617) 777-7777 or contact us online.